-Following revisions to the original submission, and having had regard to all material considerations, the application now constitutes sustainable development and has therefore been approved in a timely manner.
+In this instance, having had regard to all material considerations, the application constitutes sustainable development and has therefore been approved in a timely manner.

 The foundation depth and design must take account of adjacent trees and their future growth potential, so as to avoid future nuisance.